-FIA\API.1.1/AA The TSF shall provide an Active Authentication Protocol according to [ICAO-9303] to prove the identity of the TOE.
+FIA API.1.1/AA The TSF shall provide an Active Authentication Protocol according to [ICAO-9303] to

 Application note: This SFR requires the TOE to implement the Active Authentication Mechanism specified in [ICAO-9303].
 The terminal generates a challenge then verifies whether the MRTD's chip was able or not to sign it properly using its Active Authentication private key corresponding to the Active Authentication public key (EF.DG15).